 Over the years, the congregation of Peace Covenant has been known as people who prayed for others, who extended a helping hand in a variety of ways, and who would reach out in sacrificial ministry.
 A pre-school co-op calls the buildings and grounds “home,“ and we continue to bless our “co-op kids” as they go to college.

 We are part of the progressive PCUSA, which welcomes everyone as a child of God.
 We are an inclusive, welcoming congregation for whom diversity matters.
-Our pastor is the Rev. Dr. Daniel Hagmaier, known by the congregation and the community for his powerful, Bible-based, action-directed sermons.

 Today the congregation continues to enjoy the influx of many seasonal friends, the participation of military families, and the steadfastness of permanent residents, some of whom are multi-generational “Conchs.”
 The congregation finds itself experiencing the wonders and struggles of transition as these folks are embraced into the community, bringing different life and church experiences, and as the dynamics of Key West twist and turn.

 The church also houses the Key West Preschool Cooperative, Inc., which provides day care and learning services to the community.

 This congregation has faced successfully intense transition challenges over its history, including the death of Pastor Len Millison, who served from June 14, 1998, until his death on March 9, 2007, and the departure of Pastor Larry Schenk, who served the church from Feb.
 22, 2009 until his retirement on Sept.
 11, 2018.
 And yet we have never stepped away from our congregational and individual missions.